oddbird/oddleventy/content/blog/2025/fluid-type.md

 I see this situation play out over and over on the web.
-And then the lesson we often learn is
+The lesson we often learn is
 _users don't set preferences_,
 when the reality is that
 _we applied their preferences badly_.